Rise to Success: Career Highlights of CM Punk

 In November 2005, CM Punk defeated Ken Doane to win the OVW Television Championship.

-In January 2006, CM Punk competed in a three way dance for the OVW Television Championship against Brent Albright and Ken Doane.
-Aaron "The Idol" Stevens replaced an injured Doane and won the match to become the new OVW Television Champion.
+In January 2006, CM Punk participated in a three way dance with Brent Albright and Ken Doane for the OVW Television Championship.
+Aaron "The Idol" Stevens replaced Doane due to injury and ultimately won the match.

-February 11, 2006: Special Appearance at Unscripted II
+February 11, 2006: Special Appearance at ROH Unscripted II

-On February 11, 2006, CM Punk made a special appearance at ROH's Unscripted II, teaming with Bryan Danielson to defeat Adam Pearce and Jimmy Rave.
+On February 11, 2006, CM Punk made a special appearance at the ROH show Unscripted II, teaming with Bryan Danielson to defeat Adam Pearce and Jimmy Rave.

 February 2006: OVW Heavyweight Championship Tournament

-In February 2006, CM Punk participated in a tournament to crown a new OVW Heavyweight Champion, ultimately losing to Brent Albright in the finals.
+In February 2006, CM Punk entered a tournament to crown a new OVW Heavyweight Champion, losing to Brent Albright in the finals.

 May 2006: CM Punk Wins OVW Heavyweight Championship